Pumba98/k3s-flux-cluster/README.md

 kubectl apply --kustomize=./cluster/base/flux-system
 ```

-:round_pushpin: Due to race conditions with the Flux CRDs you will have to run the below command twice.
-There should be no errors on this second run.
+:round_pushpin: Due to race conditions with the Flux CRDs run the last command twice.
+There should be no errors on the second run.

 </details>